How to Master Phone Photography

 Photography is an easily learnable skill.

-Once you master the techniques, you’ll take better photos with your phone, just like with a camera.
+Once you master the techniques, you’ll take better photos with your phone, just as you would with a camera.
 However, remember that you will need more than a good phone camera to become a better photographer.

 As with any other skill, practice is critical.
 Also, taking a great photo with your phone requires more than just pointing and shooting.